Comparing differentiable logics for learning with logical constraints

 \section{Experimental Evaluation \& Results}

-In this section we revise the experimental set up in~\citet{flinkowComparingDifferentiableLogics2023} so that constraints are not limited to those that utilise data that is already in the training set, and loss terms are fairly balanced.
+In this section we revise the experimental set up in~\citet{flinkowComparingDifferentiableLogics2023} so that constraints are not limited to data that is already in the training set, and loss terms are fairly balanced.

 As differentiable logics translate constraint satisfaction into loss, the only time the network can learn to satisfy a constraint is when it encounters examples that do not satisfy the constraint.
 Instead of relying on the dataset to contain sufficiently many, and sufficiently suitable counterexamples, we now employ an oracle to find counterexamples \emph{outside} of the dataset that violate the constraint.
 This leads to an improved comparison of differentiable logics by ensuring that the logics have an optimal positive impact on the learning process.

 The idea of learning with constraints that can refer to data outside of the training set by finding a counterexample that violates the constraint was introduced in DL2~\cite{fischerDL2TrainingQuerying2019} and is one of its major strengths.
 Following DL2, we limit our experiments to training networks to satisfy constraints of the form